OpenTermsArchive/contrib-versions/Xfinity/Privacy Policy.md

 What We Collect

-Account Information Information we use to identify who you are to maintain your account and Services Analytics and Inferences Information related to your household, account, or your use of our Services, and our predictions about what you might like or not like Billing Information Information including your financial transactions that are available on your billing statements and other payment receipts Contact Information Information such as your full name and telephone number that we use to stay in contact with you Demographic and Interest Information Information we obtain from other companies to better tailor our marketing and advertising services to you Service Activity Information Information associated with your use of our Services How We Collect Personal Information
+Account Information Information we use to identify who you are to maintain your account and Services Analytics and Inferences Information related to your household, account, or your use of our Services, and our predictions about what you might like or not like Billing Information Information including your financial transactions that are available on your billing statements and other payment receipts Contact Information Information such as your full name and telephone number that we use to stay in contact with you Demographic and Interest Information Information we obtain from other companies to better tailor our marketing and advertising services to you Service Activity Information Information associated with your use of our Services In some cases, California requires that we use different names to describe the categories of information that we collect.
+For more information about these categories, please see the Special Information Regarding California Residents’ Privacy Rights, below.
+How We Collect Personal Information

 We collect personal information about you in several ways.